-Champlain's Law program is one of the most focused and practical majors in the country and will give you the foundation of knowledge and skills you need to be a valued legal professional or to prepare you to go on to a top-tier law school.
+Champlain's Law program is one of the most focused and practical majors in the country.
+It will give you the foundation of knowledge and skills you need to immediately be a valued legal professional or to prepare you to go on to a top-tier law school.

 By the time you complete the academic and internship requirements for your Law degree, you will be able to:

 - Interpret and explain the elements of a legal argument or question.

 - Analyze the structural connections between the component parts of a legal argument or question to determine which areas of law are relevant.

 - Evaluate the credibility, reliability, or relevance of legal authority to determine if it applies to the legal issues.